joelypoley/joelypoley.github.io/_drafts/string.md

 The long string mode is a pretty standard string implementation.
 There are three members:
  * `size_t __cap_` - The amount of space in the underlying character buffer.
 If the string grows enough that length of the string (including the null-terminator) exceeds `__cap_` then the buffer must be reallocated. `__cap_` is an unsigned 64 bit integer.
 The least significant bit of `__cap_` is used as a flag, see the discussion below.
  * `size_t __size_` - The size of the current string, not including the [null terminator](https://en.wikipedia.org/wiki/Null-terminated_string).
 This is also an unsigned 64 bit integer.
- * `char * __data_` - A pointer to the underlying buffer where the characters of the string are stored.
+ * `char* __data_` - A pointer to the underlying buffer where the characters of the string are stored.
 This is 64 bits wide.

  Since each member is 8 bytes, `sizeof(std::string) == 24`.

 `std::string` uses the least significant bit of `__cap_` to distinguish whether it is in long string mode or short string mode.
 If the least significant bit is set to 1, then it is in long string mode.
 If it is set to zero, then it is in short string mode.
-It is possible to use the least significant bit in this way because the size of the buffer is guaranteed by the implementation to always be an even number - so the true value for capacity always has a 0 in the least significant bit.
+It is possible to use the least significant bit in this way because the size of the buffer is guaranteed by the implementation to always be an even number - so the true value for the capacity always has a 0 in the least significant bit.
-Hence the least significant bit of `__cap_` can be used to store a flag to signal that the string is in long string mode.
 The method `std::string::capacity()` has an implementation that is equivalent to this (the real code looks quite different):

 ```